Sauna: Traditions and old beliefs

-A Finnish word löyly [ˈløyly] is strictly connected to the sauna.
+The Finnish word löyly [ˈløyly] is strictly connected to the sauna.
 It can be translated as "sauna steam" and refers to the steam vapour created by splashing water on the heated rocks.
 In many languages related to Finnish, there is a word corresponding to löyly.
 The same approximate meaning is used across the Finnic languages such as in Estonian leil.
 Originally this word meant "spirit" or "life", as in e. g.
 Hungarian lélek and Khanty lil, which both mean "soul", referring to the sauna's old, spiritual essence.
 The same dual meaning of both "spirit" and "(sauna) steam" is also preserved in the Latvian word gars.
 There is an old Finnish saying, "saunassa ollaan kuin kirkossa",—one should behave in the sauna as in church.

 Saunatonttu, literally translated as "sauna elf", is a little gnome or tutelary spirit that was believed to live in the sauna.
-He was always treated with respect, otherwise, he might cause much trouble for people.
+He was always treated with respect, otherwise, he might have caused much trouble for people.
 It was customary to warm up the sauna just for the tonttu every now and then, or to leave some food outside for him.
-It is said that he warned the people if a fire was threatening the sauna or punished people who behaved improperly in it—for example, slept, or played games, argued, were generally noisy or behaved otherwise immorally there.
+It is said that he warned the people if a fire was threatening the sauna or punished people who behaved improperly in it—for example, slept, played games, argued, were generally noisy, or behaved otherwise immorally there.
 Such creatures are believed to exist in different cultures.
 The Russian banya has an entirely corresponding character called a bannik.

-In Thailand, women spend hours in a makeshift sauna tent during a month following childbirth.
+In Thailand, women spend hours in a makeshift sauna tent during the month following childbirth.
 The steam is typically infused with several herbs.
 It is believed that the sauna helps the new mother's body return to its normal condition more quickly.